h8d13/GRUB2_KEYMAPS_FIX/README.md

 ---

-Basically when running `grub-mklayout` to generate the layout file: get error: `ckbcomp` not found.
+Basically when running `grub-mklayout` to generate the layout file: get error: `ckbcomp` not found on arch.
 So you just need to make sure to have it from the AUR (hopefully becomes a core package).
-This is a large perl script that just maps/converts keys to a grub compatible format `.gkb`
+This is a large perl script that just maps/converts keys to a grub compatible format `.gkb` I've included it directly in the repo here as it's unlikely to change that much.

-Then follow the steps from the guide (which is the same as the script [here](https://github.com/h8d13/SYMAN-GRUB2/blob/master/grub_keymaps)).
+Then follow the steps from the guide on Fitz's blog (which is the same as the script [here](https://github.com/h8d13/SYMAN-GRUB2/blob/master/grub_keymaps)).

 ```
 KB_LAYOUT="fr"
 KB_VARIANT="azerty"
 ```

 Make sure to set these and variant can be left empty as `""`.

-Careful that grub (adn system critical pieces in general) are often restricted to 1-127 range.
-So don't use special chars in users/passwords, etc.
+Careful that grub (and system critical pieces in general) are often restricted to 1-127 range.
+So don't use special chars in users/passwords, etc. And are case sensitive!

 ## Grub2 Passwords